 WPML allows you to easily translate pages you build using your favorite page builder.
+This also includes themes which are bundled with Visual Composer.

 Go to the WPML -> Translation Management page and click the Multilingual Content Setup tab.
 There, select the Use the translation editor option in the How to translate posts and pages section.